WMD-group/WMD-group.github.io/index.markdown

     <img width="58%" src="/images/chemnav.jpg">
 </p>

 # Open Positions

-* PhD studentship in the [Centre for Doctoral Training in Next Generation Synthesis & Reaction Technology](https://www.imperial.ac.uk/next-generation-synthesis-reaction-technology/how-to-apply/available-projects/) on "Data-driven spectroelectrochemistry for water oxidation electrocatalysis" to start in October 2023.
+* PhD studentship on "Data-driven spectroelectrochemistry for water oxidation electrocatalysis".
+Please [e-mail](mailto:a.walsh[at]imperial.ac.uk) with your CV for further details.

 # Research Themes